Soundpauli/toern/Readme.md

 ---

 ## INTRODUCING TŒRN
-The tœrn builds on the legacy of the NI404 with **enhanced features**, a streamlined design, and superior functionality.
+The TŒRN builds on the legacy of the NI404 with **enhanced features**, a streamlined design, and superior functionality.
 From upgraded RGB-I2C rotary encoders to a custom PCB with everything pre-assembled, tœrn_x408 is designed to be the ultimate **DIY sampler-sequencer**—accessible, powerful, and inspiring.

 No more additional cables or extensions: every component is directly mounted on the PCB, ensuring ease of assembly and a clean build.
 With **new connectivity options**, expanded audio capabilities, and an updated design, this device is ready to meet the needs of modern music creators.